Fishing Bottom Bouncers for Walleye

 4. Pause occasionally to let the bait flutter

 Bottom bouncers work well in various walleye habitats.
 Walleye sit in different areas at different times of the year.
+Also, fishing for walleye at night with bottom bouncers is effective.
+You just have to fish closer to shore or a weed line.
 Bait and weather can also affect where walleye are located.
 Look for:

 1. Underwater humps and ridges